Verified

 Because every young mind is unique, the team of adolescent psychiatrists and psychologists work closely with teens and their families to provide top-tier clinical care with truly individualized support and attention for each client.
 While they rotate through a foundation of proven-effective therapies like cognitive behavioral therapy (CBT) and dialectical behavior therapy (DBT), they tailor them and other holistic therapies to the client’s main concerns.
 More tactile and creative therapies are also used— like sand tray, equine, play, and adventure therapy.
 The team believes that meaningful change can happen when reconnecting with life’s fun and exciting moments.

 In the vibrant city of Torrance, the tight-knit 6-bed facility provides the perfect balance of privacy and community.
 With semi-private rooms, each teen boy has space to reflect and recharge.
-Beyond the comfortable amenities, the facility’s proximity to the coastline allows for outings and therapies that take advantage of both natural and urban beauty.
+Beyond the comfortable amenities, the facility’s proximity to the coastline allows for surf outings and therapies that take advantage of both natural and urban beauty.

 Read More